usssequoia/usssequoia/_class_a/cadet_dress.md

 author_profile: true
 share: true
 comments: true
+excerpt: "As worn by Cadet Uhura in SNW S1E2 'Children of the Comet"
 ---

 Use of this uniform is typically reserved for formal charity events and any other costumed events where an extra degree of formality would be appropriate.